CoalaWeb/cw-uikit-social-buttons/README.md

 ### <a name="qstart-req"></a>Requirements

-**UIkit:** The first thing you need to do is to make sure you have UIkit loading on your site.
-To check right click your page and select **View Page Source** then have a look in the head of the page for a reference to UIkit. *\[Figure 2\]*
+**UIkit 2:** The first thing you need to do is to make sure you have UIkit 2 loading on your site.
+To check right click your page and select **View Page Source** then have a look in the head of the page for a reference to UIkit 2. *\[Figure 2\]*

 ![Figure-2](http://cdn.coalaweb.com/images/github/uikit/cw-uikit-social/include-uikit.png "Figure-2"){.coalaweb-docs}